Police – NBC 6 South Florida - ExBulletin

 - Police – NBC 6 South Florida

-- Lightning, NHL continues to grow hockey in the Tampa Bay area

-- The Black Dress – Groundbreaking Palestinian Documentary Challenges New York Times Report on October 7 Mass Rape

-- PM Modi to dedicate projects worth Rs 12,000 crore in Varanasi on February 23
+- PM Modi during his Gujarat visit to spend projects worth over 48,000 crores

-- The Spotlight was one of the oldest gay bars in Los Angeles.
-A Hollywood nightlife boom brought it back.
+- When will President Jokowi retire?
+How much is the pension?
+Look at this!